soroswap/docs/02-soroswap-vs-uniswapV2/01-analizing_uniswapv2_pair_contract.md

         /*
         UniswapV2 implements 2 things that Soroswap it's not going to implement for now:
         1.- FlashSwaps.
-Soroban is not allowing reentrancy for the momennt.
+Soroban is not allowing reentrancy for the moment.
 So no data as a parameter.
         2.- uint amount0Out as parameter.
-Soroswap will impleent all the logig in the Router contract.
+Soroswap will impleent all the login in the Router contract.

         All this logic will change in this contract when the Router contract is implemented */